Data Binding in Blazor ListView Component

 Enable CRUD in Web API

-Now you have to create a new Post and Delete method in the Web API controller which will perform the CRUD operations and returns the appropriate resultant data.
-The ‘SfDataManager’ will make requests to this action based on route name.
+Now you need to create new Post and Delete methods in the Web API controller, which will perform the CRUD operations and return the appropriate result.
+The SfDataManager will make requests to these actions based on the route name.

 using EFListView.Shared.DataAccess;